Collision Course, A Connecticut Public Original Documentary

 In collaboration with Hartford filmmaker Pedro Bermudez, Collision Course features new, exclusive interviews that provide insight into Vega Cruz’s mindset leading up to the traffic stop.
 The documentary also includes reporting after Vega Cruz’s death and the Wethersfield community’s response to it.
 Collision Course refocuses attention on the Hartford suburb’s practice of heavily enforcing minor motor vehicle violations, such as tinted windows – and pulling over black and brown drivers at disproportionately higher rates when compared to whites.

-Where to Watch the full documentary:
+Where to Watch the Full Documentary:

-- On-demand on this website, CPTV.org/collision-course
+- On-demand on this website, CPTV.org/collision-course (Note: both English and Spanish subtitles are available within the video player.)

 - On CPTV’s YouTube channel.